leez7onefl/ComfyUI-model-chain/README.md

 #### LoRAs for Base:
 - **Load LoRA:**
   - These nodes load different LoRA models which fine-tune the style of the generated images.
-The `zy_AmateurStyle_v2` and `zy_Realism_Enhancer_v1` LoRAs are applied with specified strengths for the model and the CLIP (Contrastive Language–Image Pre-training).

 #### Checkpoints and Decoders:
 - **Load Checkpoint:**